cssu/first-year-guide/README.md

 ![money gif](https://media.giphy.com/media/10YWA8gW28JbqM/giphy.gif)

-So CS is a deregulated fee program, so it’s more expensive.
+So CS is a deregulated fee program, so it’s more expensive then "regulated" tuition.
 Since you’re not considered a “Computer Science Student” in first year, you don’t have to pay the deregulated fees.
-Instead, you pay regular “Arts Science” Fees.
-However, once you are accepted into the program, you will face the brunt of CS fees.
+Instead, you pay regular regulated “Arts Science” Fees.
+However, once you are accepted into the program, you will face the brunt of CS and deregulated fees.
 Starting from the summer after your first year, your fees are about double the regular tuition fees.
 These deregulated fees aren't because U of T wants to take all your money, but rather because the government believes that you can get a job out of undergrad, in high demand, pay any student loans faster, so you can afford it (just like engineers and business students), wether thats true or not depends on your point of view (this decision was made in 1998 at the height of the DOT-COM era).

 However, you can still get loans, such as the Ontario Student Assistance Program (OSAP), which is open to Ontario residents who are Canadian citizens or permanent residents.